Aubrey McDade: Second Battle of Fallujah

 On the night of November 11, 2004, during the Second Battle of Fallujah, McDade was a machine gun squad leader with 1st Battalion, 8th Marines, 2nd Marine Division, attached at the time to the Regimental Combat Team 7 (RCT 7) when his squad was attacked and pinned down by small arms and machine gun fire in an alley that injured three Marines.
 McDade, in the rear, rushed to the front of his squad to direct machine gun fire at the attackers.
 Under fire, McDade then rescued two of the wounded Marines, one at a time.
 The third Marine was killed in the attack and his body was recovered.
 McDade was originally awarded the Silver Star for his action; the award was subsequently upgraded to the Navy Cross.

 Navy Cross

-On January 19, 2007, Staff Sergeant McDade was presented with the Navy Cross during a recruit graduation ceremony at Marine Corps Recruit Depot Parris Island where he served as a drill instructor for 1st Recruit Training Battalion, Charlie Company.

-On January 23, 2007, SSgt.
-McDade was the guest of First Lady Laura Bush at the State of the Union Address.
+As a Drill Instructor training new Marine Corps recruits, Staff Sergeant McDade's Navy Cross was presented in formation during graduation of one of the recruit classes on January 19, 2007, at Marine Corps Recruit Depot Parris Island, South Carolina.
+Four days later Staff Sergeant McDade was the guest of First Lady Laura Bush at the State of the Union Address on January 23, 2007.